-The constraints most commonly identified in the execution of strategy are tied to the availability of financial and human resources of the organization.
-The ability of skills, not just warm bodies, within the organization is the most critical factor that can become a bottleneck and constraint for a project organization.
+The constraints most commonly identified in the execution of strategy are tied to the availability of an organization’s financial and human resources.
+The skill of personnel, not just the number of warm bodies, within the organization is the most critical factor that can become a bottleneck and constraint for a project organization.
 Not having the necessary skills or the lack of their availability because of time constraints will surely prevent the execution strategy the organization needs.

-During the stages of project portfolio planning the main challenge facing organizations is to clearly identify the real availability of its resources to be able to assign to strategic initiatives.
+During the stages of project portfolio planning, the main challenge facing organizations is to clearly identify the real availability of resources to assign to strategic initiatives.

 During implementation, the main challenge is to stay on course with the activities as planned.
-This is difficult because daily changes in the strategy and operations cause resources to divert their attention from project assignments which may impact project delivery dates and the results the projects should deliver.
+This is difficult because daily changes in the strategy and operations cause resources to divert their attention from project assignments that may impact project delivery dates and the results the projects should deliver.

 Validating Proposals and Holding the Business Accountable

-A largely new and sometimes overlooked part of Project Server 2010 is its ability to create proposals and to present a high level impact to both future and existing workload, without spending too much time building detailed information that may not be approved.
+A largely new and sometimes overlooked part of Project Server 2010 is its ability to create proposals and to present a high-level impact to both future and existing workload, without spending too much time building detailed information that may not be approved.

-The proposal may go through its project lifecycle of phases and stages, with the project manager or proposer filling in key fields as they are required, in fact even building a “Resource Plan” that showcases high level resource needs across weeks, months or years.
-This resource plan allows the proposer to give an estimate that is used in providing demand information to executive management without necessarily drilling into a tremendous amount of detail
+The proposal may go through its project lifecycle of phases and stages, with the project manager or proposer filling in key fields as required, in fact even building a resource plan that showcases high-level resource needs across weeks, months, or years.
+This resource plan allows the proposer to give an estimate that is used in providing demand information to executive management without necessarily drilling into a tremendous amount of detail.

-By enabling an organization to create key fields through a proposal that can be approved, tied to workflow and are filled in “Just In Time,” through the stages of a project, an organization never loses the key metrics associated with a project that can be used to validate assumptions and even compare the original plan with actual values (time, costs, work and the value proposition) with that project, all while not forcing proposers to spend a great deal of time on a project that may never be approved.
+By enabling an organization to create key fields through a proposal that can be approved, tied to workflow, and filled in just in time, through the stages of a project, an organization never loses the key metrics associated with it.
+Those metrics can be used to validate assumptions and even compare the original plan with actual values (time, costs, work, and the value proposition)without forcing proposers to spend a great deal of time on a project that may never be approved.

-In the authors’ experience, we have seen where 60% of projects proposed were never approved.
-In many cases, when they were ready to be reviewed at the following planning cycle, the information was lost or the resources had left the organization so the exercise of preparing a proposal had to be started all over again.
+In the authors’ experience, we have seen cases where 60 percent of projects proposed were never approved.
+In many cases, when the projects were ready to be reviewed at the next planning cycle, the information had been lost or the resources had left the organization so the exercise of preparing a proposal had to be started all over again.

-Some organizations we have worked with launch 30,000 projects or more, each year.
-Spending a lot of time in building proposals on a high percentage of projects that are never approved translated to years in human effort.
-These organizations, by leveraging the “Proposal” and “Resource Plan” features of project server, saved tens of thousands of hours.
+Some organizations we have worked with launch 30,000 projects or more each year.
+Years of human effort are wasted when a lot of time is spent building proposals and a high percentage of projects are never approved.
+By leveraging the Proposal and Resource Plan features of Project Server[AU: caps needed?], these organizations saved tens of thousands of hours.

-So while your organization may not have thousands of projects being initiated, imagine the time savings as well as the ability to review, validate and archive good projects that may not be approved during a planning cycle, but may be initiated at a later time.
+Although your organization may not initiate thousands of projects, imagine the time savings by having the ability to review, validate, and archive good projects that may not be approved during a planning cycle but may be initiated at a later time.

-From a financial standpoint, evaluating a proposal turned project to its original estimates and business case provides a closed loop analysis for CFO’s and other executives to begin understanding and better managing the strategic initiatives across the organization.
+From a financial standpoint, comparing a proposal-turned-project to its original estimates and business case provides a closed-loop analysis for CFOs and other executives to begin understanding and better managing the strategic initiatives across the organization.

 Synchronization of Strategic Objectives to Actual Effort